Decommissioning Waratah Dam

 Field surveys were carried out to verify the potential Aboriginal and historical cultural heritage values identified in the desktop assessment.

-As well as the environmental studies, our specialists also prepared a soil erosion and sediment control plan to assist with developing the removal plan.
+In addition to the environmental studies, our specialists also prepared a soil erosion and sediment control plan to assist with developing a sustainable removal plan.

 Services provided